 Step 3.
 How to make a Dress Form Stand

-I was lucky to find a wooden lamp stand at the thrift store that was perfect for a dress form stand.
-Alternatively you can use a microphone stand or a camera tripod.
-The most important thing is that it has enough counterweight to balance your dress form.
+I was lucky to find a wooden lamp stand at the thrift store perfect for a dress form stand.
+Alternatively, you can use a microphone stand or a camera tripod.
+Most importantly, it has enough counterweight to balance your dress form.

 To turn my lamp stand into a dress form stand I screwed a threaded rod into the top and attached a horizontal piece of wood at shoulder height.
 This piece of wood is what my dress form body rests on.

 You can also make a dress form stand from scratch that would look like my wooden lamp stand.

 If you love repurposing old lamps, then you will find many more creative lamp base ideas in this linked post.

 To make a wooden dress form stand from scratch you would need

 - A heavy enough wood base.
 You can build a stand base with something like a plant roller or plant caddy and add some smaller round wood plaques to that

 - Attach a large enough table leg to your base.
 You can find wooden table legs with beautiful shapes at the hardware store or online.
 Or use PVC pipe for the leg.

 - If your DIY stand is not high enough for the full length of your dummy then attach a threaded rod with some horizontal wood like I did.
 Alternatively, you could attach a wooden cloth hanger to the top.